Thuggonaut/42IC_Ring02_Fractol/README.md

 ## 🔷 Step 1: Learn the MiniLibX graphical library

 Getting to know the basics of this graphical library with no prior knowledge can be overwhelming (atleast for me).
-It made more sense the more I wrote and tested your code for fractol, and in the end, it wasn't so intimidating.
+It made more sense the more I wrote and tested our code for fractol, and in the end, it wasn't so intimidating.
 My big take is, it's a basic graphics library, with basic functions, and it's got nothing on you!
 Below is the sequence of the functions I learned:

 - mlx_init()
 - mlx_new_window()